mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changelog
 =========

-:2022-11-17: Add note on persisting originalError as previousError on first retry attempt.
+:2022-11-17: Add logic for persisting "currentError" as "previousError" on first
+             retry attempt, avoiding raising "null" errors.
 :2022-11-09: CLAM must apply both events and log messages.
 :2022-10-18: When CSOT is enabled multiple retry attempts may occur.
 :2022-10-05: Remove spec front matter and reformat changelog.